 07 Jul Meet Kevin Meidl!

-In 2006 Meidl co-founded the Badger State Girl Choir in partnership with the Valley Academy for the Arts in Neenah, Wisconsin.
-As conductor and artistic director of this ensemble, he leads elementary, middle and high school girls in a diverse performance-based program inclusive of choral music performance and literacy.
+Kevin Meidl co-founded the Badger State Girl Choir in partnership with the Valley Academy for the Arts in Neenah, Wisconsin.
+As conductor and artistic director of this ensemble, he leads elementary, middle and high school girls in a diverse performance-based program inclusive of both choral music performance and literacy.

 Meidl is Past President of the North Central Division of the American Choral Directors Association.
 In this position, he was responsible for the professional development of several thousand school, church, community and university conductors from across the upper Midwest.
 He served as a voting member of the national choral directors board, and is Past President of the Wisconsin Choral Directors Association.

-Meidl’s choirs have performed for state division and national conferences of the American Guild of Organists (AGO), the Organization of American Kodály Educators (OAKE), the National Association for Music Educators (NAfME), the American Choral Directors Association (ACDA), the Intercollegiate Men’s Chorus Association, and the Wisconsin Music Teachers Association.
+Meidl’s choirs have performed for state division and national conferences of the American Guild of Organists, the Organization of American Kodály Educators, the Music Educators National Conference, the American Choral Directors Association (ACDA), the Intercollegiate Men’s Chorus Association, and the Wisconsin Music Teachers Association.
 They have performed with the Milwaukee Symphony, the Fox Valley Symphony, the Green Bay Symphony, and for the official presidential visit of George W. Bush in Appleton.
 He has conducted choirs for ceremonies commemorating the fiftieth anniversary of D-Day in Normandy, France, for Pope John Paul II and Pope Benedict XVI in Rome, and in some thirty-five other countries around the world.
 With the Badger State Girl Choir he made his Carnegie Hall conducting debut in April of 2014.

 Meidl’s choirs have produced a dozen recordings and have been featured on national radio programs in the Netherlands, Russia, and Mexico.
-Graduates of his choir programs have entered the ranks of the music education profession.
+Graduates of his choir programs have entered the ranks of the music education profession and are creating choral music across the country.
 In the Appleton Public Schools alone there are four music educators who are graduates of his program.
-In addition, as a voice coach, he has trained singe, several of whom are professional opera and Broadway performers in the United States and Europe.
+In addition, as a voice coach, he has trained singers, several of whom are professional opera and Broadway performers in the United States and Europe.

 Meidl has studied conducting with Constantina Tsolainou, currently director of choral activities at Columbus State University in Columbus, Georgia; with Kate Tamarkin, music director of the Charlottesville and the University of Virginia Symphonies in Charlottesville, Virginia; and with Robert Harris and John Paynter at Northwestern University.
 He holds degrees from Lawrence University Conservatory of Music and the School of Music at Northwestern University.
 He received his doctoral degree in music education from Boston University.